 About Maho Saito

-Maho began her musical journey at the tender age of three, embarking on piano lessons.
-During her formative years in Japan, she honed her skills in classical piano performance, music theory, and composition at the renowned YAMAHA music school.
-At the age of fifteen, she joined the music course at Kichijo girls' school, further deepening her passion for the art.
+Maho began her musical journey at the tender age of three, and started to take piano lessons.
+During her childhood in Japan, she studied classical piano performance, music theory, and composition at YAMAHA Music School.
+At fifteen, she entered the music course at Kichijo Girls’ School, where she deepened her musical training.

-In 2012, Maho embarked on her teaching career at The International Musik House in Tokyo.
-In 2021, she established her own studio in San Mateo, where she continues to share her passion and expertise with aspiring musicians.
+After returning to Japan, she began teaching at The International Musik House in Tokyo in 2012.
+Since 2021, she has taught piano in her own studio in San Mateo, sharing her passion with young musicians.

 About Goh Saito